mikependon/RepoDB/RepoDb.Nuget/documentation.md

 ### Note

- - RepoDb v1.8.1 will the production-grade release with complete set of tests.
-The beta v1.8.1-beta1 is the mirror of that release until the complete sets of 'IntegrationTests' are completed.
+ - The v1.8.1 will be the production-grade release of RepoDb (with complete set of tests).
+The version v1.8.1-beta1 is the mirror of that release until the complete sets of 'IntegrationTests' are completed.

 ### Why RepoDb